efsn/efsn/AWESOME-STARS.md

 ## JavaScript

+- [pcottle/learnGitBranching](https://github.com/pcottle/learnGitBranching) - An interactive git visualization and tutorial.
+Aspiring students of git can use this app to educate and challenge themselves towards mastery of git!
 - [carloscuesta/gitmoji](https://github.com/carloscuesta/gitmoji) - An emoji guide for your commit messages. 😜
 - [simple-icons/simple-icons](https://github.com/simple-icons/simple-icons) - SVG icons for popular brands
 - [ethereum/ethereum-org-website](https://github.com/ethereum/ethereum-org-website) - Ethereum.org is a primary online resource for the Ethereum community.